Laurent Blanc: International career

 France then entered the 1998 FIFA World Cup, which was held on home soil.
 Blanc was exemplary during the competition and, on 28 June 1998, scored the first-ever golden goal in World Cup history against Paraguay in the round of 16.
 In the quarter-final, Blanc helped France to a clean sheet over Italy and scored the winning penalty as Les Bleus prevailed in the shootout.
 He missed the final after being sent off in the semi-final against Croatia for slapping Slaven Bilić.
 The sending off was the first (and only) red card of Blanc's international professional career.
 Despite Blanc's absence, France lifted the World Cup for the first time after defeating Brazil 3–0 at the Stade de France.
-The two goals conceded during the tournament by France was a new record for a World Cup winner.
-This record was matched by Italy in 2006 and Spain in 2010.

 Blanc was also part of the team that won UEFA Euro 2000 during which, despite having been criticised for his age and lack of speed during the qualifications, he proved reliable in defence and even scored France's first goal of the tournament against Denmark in the group stage.
 He announced his retirement from international football after the competition, following the example of his captain Didier Deschamps.
 On 2 September 2000, Blanc, along with Deschamps and Bernard Lama, played his final match for Les Bleus in a friendly against England at the Stade de France.

 Blanc was well known for kissing good friend and goalkeeper Fabien Barthez's head before the start of every match, supposedly for good luck (the two did repeat this ritual when they played together for Manchester United, but only for Champions League matches).
 The France national team was unbeaten in all matches when it fielded the World Cup and European Championship winning defence of Blanc, Desailly, Lilian Thuram and Bixente Lizarazu.
 Overall, Blanc recorded 97 caps and scored 16 goals.
 In 1999, the readers of France Football magazine voted him the fourth-best French player of all time, behind Michel Platini, Zinedine Zidane and Raymond Kopa.